 - Hagrid’s Magical Creatures Motorbike Adventure (Islands of Adventure)

 We have never had an issue with the lockers.
-You use your fingerprint to secure it and it becomes pretty easy after your first time using them.
+You use your ticket to secure the lockers.
+The free lockers are small but we fit a medium size backpack.

 Park to Park Ticket